 You should anticipate that studies will be available a few times during the semester.
 Studies are posted as needs of researchers arise, therefore, there is no guarantee of when they will come up or exactly how many there will be.
 Research opportunities can be limited and students will be accommodated on a first-come, first-serve basis.
 This makes it important that you sign up for studies early and often, to ensure you get all the credits you want/need.
 Waiting until the end of the semester is likely to result in your inability to earn all the credits you want.
 There will be more than sufficient opportunities for earning credits (even for multiple courses) throughout the semester.
 However, if you do not take advantage of these opportunities early and often, there is no guarantee you will be able to earn all credits.

 If it is relatively early in the semester—wait.
 Studies will be posted several times throughout the semester.
 So long as you have created an account on Sona, you will receive email notifications the next time studies are posted.
 If it is late in the semester – you may have missed the boat.
 If you have waited to start earning credits until the end of the semester, you will have only whatever study sessions remain.
 This means you may not be able to earn all credits for all of your classes.
 Please note that our research team (or your professor) cannot help you with this.
 As noted above, putting off participation can result in insufficient remaining opportunities.
-You are always eligible to complete an alternative assignment for the credits.
+Please be reminded that you can always complete the paper assignment for your research credit.
+Details are provided in your syllabus.

 Studies are conducted in the Behavioral Lab (BA2-201).
 If another location is used, this will be indicated in the study sign up.

 Please be sure to note all study appointments on your calendar, so that you do not forget about them.
 Please treat these appointments like any other course obligation.
 Much effort and work goes into creating and running the studies in the lab, and we appreciate your participation in them.
 The lab is a shared resource.
 When you sign up and don’t show up, you take another student’s opportunity to participate away from them.
 Please respect your fellow students’ time.
 Please note that if you accrue too many no shows we can disallow you from participating in further lab sessions.
 If you cannot attend a session you are signed up for, please log into the Sona system and cancel your slot, at least 24 hours in advance.
 When you cancel the appointment, you will not get a “no show” on your record.
-If you sign up and do not show up without cancelling, you will receive an “unexcused no show”.
-Please do not email the researcher, professor, or administrator with a reason for your absence.
-Having 1-2 no shows will not negatively impact your class credit or participation, so just be sure to show up next time!
+If you sign up and do not show up without cancelling, you will receive an “unexcused no show.”
+Please do not email the researcher, professor or administrator with a reason for your absence.
+Having 1-2 no shows will not negatively impact your class credit or participation, so just be sure to show up next time! **For online studies, signing up but not following the study link to complete the study is considered a “no show”, as in the lab.

 In this case, you are allowed to accrue the total sum of credits allowed in each course.
 For example, if you are enrolled in three courses that allow class credit, and each of them allows 4 points, you can complete up to 12 class credit sessions. *Each credit counts towards only one course*.
 We reiterate that if you are in need of a large number of credits, it is important to both take advantage of opportunities early (as they come) and also to think carefully which class you’d like to assign the credit to (this decision is made when you sign up for each study and cannot be changed).